AdS graviton stars and differential configurational entropy: DCE of AdS graviton stars

 and corresponds to the weight carried by the wave modes associated to the wavenumber $k$.
 Therefore the modal fraction quantifies the contribution of wave modes to the power spectral density associated to the energy density.
 In fact, standing wave excitation modes can influence all the system components at a fixed frequency associated with these modes.
 Being the total energy finite, the power spectral density regarding the specific mode $k$, enclosed in the measure $dk$, is given by $ {P}\left(k\;\vert\; {d}k\right)\sim \left|\uprho(k)\right|^{2}{d}k$ \cite{Gleiser:2018kbq}, referring to the spectral energy distribution found in $dk$, also measuring how the density spatially fluctuates.
-The portion of information that is necessary to set out the shape of the density, here describing AdS${}_4$ graviton stars, is computed by the DCE, defined by \cite{Gleiser:2012tu}
+The portion of information that is necessary to set out the shape of the density, here describing AdS${}_4$ graviton stars, is computed by the DCE, \clt{here equivalently taken as the differential configurational complexity \cite{Gleiser:2018jpd}}, defined by \cite{Gleiser:2012tu}

 where $\check{f}_\uprho(k)=f_\uprho(k)/f_\uprho^{\scalebox{.56}{\textsc{max}}}(k)$.
 In most cases the maximal value $f_\uprho^{\scalebox{.56}{\textsc{max}}}(k)$ is usually attained by the $k=0$ zero wave mode.
 It is worth mentioning that the uniform probability distribution makes the DCE as high as possible, since it evaluates a random probability distribution.
 The DCE is measured in natural units of information (nat), defined as the information content of an event, whose probability of occurrence is the inverse of the Euler number.
 Any spatially localized and Lebesgue-integrable function can be used for computing the DCE.